Gov. Pritzker to hold COVID-19 briefing at 2:30pm

 Illinois cases

-The Illinois Department of Public Health reported 4,942 new COVID-19 cases and 44 additional deaths on Thursday, October 22.
+On Monday, Oct.
+26, the Illinois Department of Public Health reported 4,729 new cases of COVID-19, including 17 additional deaths.

-Of the additional deaths, the following were in southern Illinois: a man in his 80s from Jefferson County, a woman in her 90s from Marion County, a woman in her 80s from Randolph County and a woman in her 80s from White County.

 Copyright 2020 KFVS.
 All rights reserved.